-Implications: Let's address two relevant questions.
+Let's address two relevant questions.

-Question #1: Why should I belong to a local church?
+A. Why should I belong to a local church?
 Here's where the rubber begins to meet the road.
-There are a lot of people in southern Ohio who say they believe in Christ yet treat the church as if it's sort of optional, like icing on the cake.
-I want to give you five biblical reasons why, if you are a believer in Christ, you should be a member of a biblical local church.
+There are a lot of people in this Tri-state region who say they believe in Christ yet view the church as sort of optional, like icing on the cake.
+"Why should I belong to a church?" they ask.

+Here's my answer.
+I believe there are five biblical reasons why, if I am a believer in Christ, I should be a member of a biblical local church.

 1. God exalted Christ for the sake of the church (Eph 1:22).
-That's what we're told in Ephesians 1:22, "And God placed all things under his feet and appointed him to be head over everything for the church."
+Listen to what we're told in Ephesians 1:22, "And God placed all things under his feet and appointed him to be head over everything for the church."
 Those last three words are astounding.
 For the church.
 Why did God raise Christ from the dead and exalt Him over everything?
 He did it for the church.

-I'm not going to take time now to develop that statement fully, but simply make this one observation.
-The church is the reason that God sent His Son into the world.
+We're not going to take time now to develop that statement fully, but simply make this one observation.
+According to Paul, the church is the reason that God sent His Son into the world.
 He sent Him to the cross, raised Him from the dead, and exalted Him over all, for the sake of the church.
 If the church is that important to God, then it ought to be equally so to us.

 2. God intends to glorify Himself in the church (Eph 3:21).
 Listen to Ephesians 3:21, "To him be glory in the church and in Christ Jesus throughout all generations, for ever and ever!
 Amen."
 Where does God intend to glorify Himself?
 In the church and in Christ Jesus.
-That's odd.
+The order is odd, isn't it?
 Why does Paul put "in the church" ahead of "in Christ Jesus"?
 Surely the church isn't more important Christ, is it?
-The truth is, you can't separate the two.
+Yet the truth is, we can't separate the two.
 The church is Christ's body.
 It's in the church that God is bringing glory to His beloved Son.
-If you believe that, you will embrace the church.
+If we believe that, we will embrace the church.

-I like the title of Josh Harris's book, Stop Dating the Church.
-And the subtitle, Fall in Love with the Family of God.
 Ladies, what would you think of a man who said he loved you, who said he was committed to you, who even put an engagement ring on your finger, but refused to stop dating you and get married?
 You'd have reason to question his love, wouldn't you?
 If that man isn't willing to make a public commitment to you before witnesses, then his words aren't going to mean very much to you, are they?